The Top Restaurants to try in Greenville SC

 Location: 18 N Main St, Greenville, SC 29601

-Todaro’s pizza is one of the relative newcomers to the Greenville downtown dining scene.
-This NY style pizza shop operated in Clemson for many years before adding a second location to Greenville.
-In addition to a great all-you-can-eat lunch buffet, they also offer dollar slices on Wednesday nights, from 6-10pm.
+Todaro Pizza is one of the relative newcomers to the Greenville downtown dining scene.
+This NJ style pizza shop operated in Clemson for many years before adding a second location to Greenville.
+In addition to a great all-you-can-eat lunch buffet (everyday but Saturday), they also offer $10 large pizzas on Mondays and dollar slices on Wednesday nights, from 6-10pm.
 The pizza is actually pretty decent, so really this is a steal.
-As expected, this place can get pretty darm crowded if you do not arrive on the dot.
+As expected, this place can get pretty crowded if you do not arrive on the dot.

-This place is super casual – a great place to catch a game or meet up with friends.
-They have a sizeable patio which is nice outside of the super hot summer season.
+The ambiance is super casual, thus, making Todaro’s a great place to catch a game or meet up with friends.
+They offer a sizeable patio which is nice for dining anytime outside of the super hot summer season.
 They even have bags (cornhole), making this the best place in town to hang out and socialize.
 Grab a few drinks ($1 Miller High Life) and slices of pie and enjoy a cheap night out on the town!